Pakistan's ex-PM Imran Khan questioned on graft charges - lawyer

 The prime minister who replaced him, Shahbaz Sharif, has rejected Khan's call for a general election before it is due late this year.

-Khan won widespread popularity among Pakistan's 220 million people with a conservative, nationalistic agenda, and that support has been reinforced more recently by his challenge to the military establishment.
+The graft case is one of dozens registered against Khan in the last year.
+He says there are close to 150 cases in total, and that the charges are part of an attempt by the government and military generals to sideline him and his party from politics.

-The recent protests against his arrest saw his supporters ransacking the homes of senior officers and storming army headquarters, posing an unprecedented challenge to the Muslim country's most powerful institution.
+The government and military deny this, but recent protests against his arrest saw his supporters ransacking the homes of senior officers and storming army headquarters, posing an unprecedented challenge to the Muslim country's most powerful institution.

-The NAB, which has investigated, put on trial or jailed all those who have served as prime minister since 2008, had on May 18 asked Khan to attend the investigation, but he had declined.

-The NAB had given Khan a May 25 deadline to show up, which could have led to his arrest in case of non-compliance.

-The NAB arrested Khan this month on allegations that he and his wife received land worth millions of dollars as a bribe from a real estate tycoon through a charitable trust.
+His party, which denies orchestrating the violence, has also faced a crackdown following the protests.

+Most of the top leaders of Khan's party - the Pakistan Tehreek-e-Insaf (PTI) - have been taken into custody, while many have quit the party or politics entirely amidst the crackdown in the wake of the violent protests.

+"We had all heard about forced marriages in Pakistan but for PTI a new phenomenon has emerged, forced divorces," Khan said on Twitter referring to the alleged pressure being applied by the government and military on his party members to leave his side.

+On Tuesday, the party saw its highest profile exit when former Minister for Human Rights Shireen Mazari - who had been in custody for over 10 days - announced in a press conference that she was leaving politics due to health and family reasons.

-(Reporting by Asif Shahzad; Writing by Miral Fahmy; Editing by Robert Birsel)
+(Reporting by Asif Shahzad and Gibran Peshimam; Writing by Miral Fahmy; Editing by Robert Birsel, William Maclean)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.